 - Financial Success: The primary success story for Verizon was that financially the company did far better as a result of this project than initially predicted based in large part to the scope creep.
 Additionally, Verizon specifically was not the cause for delays or outages on day one of the projects and delivered the infrastructure to support the site by launch date.
 A significant underestimation of capacity would be to blame for the initial failures of Healthcare.gov.

 - Hardware Outage: subsequent failure which Secretary Sebelius cites in her testimony was a hardware outage unrelated to project management (Krumboltz, Michael.
 Helathcare.gov suffers outage as Sebelius testifies that it never crashed.).

-- Project Management: Key project management failures within Verizon were inherent with the ordering, design or engineering phase, and eventually implementation suffered due to project management inefficiencies.
+- Project Management: Key project management failures within Verizon were inherent with the ordering, design or engineering phase, and eventually, implementation suffered due to project management inefficiencies.
 As discussed previously, Verizon had several members of a project management team supporting the CGI Federal relationship, QSSI, and CMS relationships.
-There should have been one central program manager supported the ACA contract for Verizon.
-The communication failure through project management teams created bottleneck failures which spread throughout the engineering teams.
+There should have been one central program manager who supported the ACA contract for Verizon.
+The communication failure through project management teams created bottleneck failures that spread throughout the engineering teams.

-- Who’s on First: Even though this project needed input from various internal and external stakeholders, a clear roles and responsibilities matrix should have been developed.
-This matrix should have been used by the contractors to see who is responsible for various activities of this large project and who specifically reach to out to incase they ran into bottlenecks.
+- Who’s on First: Even though this project needed input from various internal and external stakeholders, clear roles and responsibilities matrix should have been developed.
+This matrix should have been used by the contractors to see who is responsible for various activities of this large project and who specifically reach to out to in case they ran into bottlenecks.